Oh my goodness. We’ve sold out. All 130 memberships have been claimed.

 Would like to be notified about flower happenings?
 Do you need to redeem a gift membership?
 Please reach out using this short form.

 What does CSA mean?

 CSA is the abbreviation for community-supported agriculture.
 This term means the farmer and member share in the benefits and risks of agricultural production.
-We commit to keeping members informed about successes and challenges during the growing season with a monthly member newsletter.
-This publication will include information about the flowers in season, a story from a survivor who helped grow your flowers, and details about other happenings on our farm.
+We commit to keeping members informed about successes and challenges during the growing season.

 When will my membership begin and end?

-When and where do I pick up my weekly flowers?
+Where and when do I pickup my flowers?

-With the support of our amazing community partners, we offer pickup from several locations in downtown Lexington.
-Delivery is available to Lexington addresses for an additional weekly fee.
+With the support of amazing community partners, we offer pickup from several locations in Lexington:

 What if I can't pick up my flowers one week?

-We understand that life events — illness, vacations, emergencies — happen.
 Unfortunately, given our production schedule, we are unable to reschedule your pickup day or location after your membership has begun.
+We understand that illness, vacations, and life’s emergencies happen.
 If you’re unable to pick up your flowers one week, please send a friend or family member to pick up the flowers in your place.
-We donate unclaimed weekly flowers to a local senior living facility for residents to enjoy.

 What kind of flowers do you grow?